Hazel’s Family Stories

 By Hazel Thornton | May 7, 2022 |

-I grew up in a family of six, with my parents, three younger brothers, and few relatives.
+I grew up in a family of six, with my parents and three younger brothers.
+We had few relatives.
 Certainly none who lived nearby.
 My parents did not share family stories or photos.
 Not really.
-We enjoyed slide shows of our own family vacations, but nothing historical.
-I guess they were too busy working and raising us…
+We enjoyed slide shows of our own family…

 Read more...